Faculty | Primary

 Christina Sappington

-Christina Sappington joined Princeton Montessori School in 2020 and is an intern in the Primary Program.
+Christina Sappington joined Princeton Montessori School in 2020 and is the After School Lead

 Christina is a Princeton Montessori School alum; she attended the toddler through elementary programs.
 She loves the Montessori philosophy and is excited to be back working in the same community, which inspired her love of learning.